All About LSD

 Distorted sense of time and space (minutes can seem as long as hours)

-Distorted body image (a person feels as if he or she is floating or being pulled down by gravity)
+Distorted body image (a person feels as if they are floating or being pulled down by gravity)

 The physical effects of LSD include: